betulyurtman/Global-AI-Hub-Python-Bootcamp-Projects/Project 2-Netflix Films & IMDB Scores.md

 The questions are:

 • In which language were the long-run movies were created according to the dataset?
-Visualize it.
+Show it with visualization.

 • Find and visualize the IMDB values of the movies shot in the 'Documentary' genre between January 2019 and June 2020.

 • The genre of the English movie with the highest IMDB rating.

-• Average 'Runtime' of movies shot in 'Hindi'
+• What is the average 'Runtime' of movies shot in 'Hindi' language?

-• How many "Genre" categories are there and which categories they are?
+• How many "Genre" categories are there and which categories are they?
 Show it with visualization.

 • Find the 3 most used language in the movies from the dataset.

-•
-•
-•
-•
-•
+• What are the top 10 movies with the highest IMDB Score?

+• What is the correlation between IMDB score and 'Runtime'?
+Examine and show it with visualization.

+• What are the top 10 movies with the highest IMDB Score in "Genre" category?
+Show it with visualization.

+• What are the top 10 movies with the highest "Runtime"?
+Show it with visualization.

+• In which year was the most movies released?

 •

 Sorular şu şekildedir: